-Taylor Swift's bodyguard says he witnessed groping
+Plaintiff in Taylor Swift groping trial rests case

 In 2015, Mueller sued Swift, her mother Andrea, and Bell in civil court, claiming that he did not touch her inappropriately and that he lost his job because of a false accusation.

-In response, Swift countersued Mueller for assault and battery.
+In response, Swift countersued Mueller for alleged assault and battery.
 Her lawsuit argued that the trial would "serve as an example to other women who may resist publicly reliving similar outrageous and humiliating acts."

-The civil trial began on Monday and is expected to last nine days.
+Swift testified on Thursday that she had no reaction to learning that Mueller had lost his job.

+"I'm not going to allow you or your client to make me feel in any way that this is my fault, because it isn't," she said.

 Bodyguard's account

-Dent testified that he was positioned off to Swift's side during the meet-and-greet, and he watched Mueller and his then-girlfriend Shannon Melcher enter for a photo.
+Dent, a large man with a deep voice, testified that he was positioned off to Swift's side during the meet-and-greet, and he watched Mueller and his then-girlfriend Shannon Melcher enter for a photo.
 He testified that he saw Mueller put his hand under her skirt during the photo.

 "I know I saw it," he said.
 "I don't believe (I saw it), I know I saw it."